Theo Carter came about to give Eriecho a platonic human friend.

 I do not write enough of her, and I mainly write her in the context of the JJ Abrams timeline.
 I should revisit her.

-Eight is a mixed bag of stories to fill in a few small gaps and inconsistencies or untold stories.
-Truth is, I was most likely the only person who noticed or cared about these little untold moments or inconsistent bits.
+So this is a mixed bag of stories intended to fill in a few small gaps and inconsistencies or untold stories.
+Truth is, I was most likely the only person who ever noticed or gave a damn about these little untold moments or inconsistent bits.
 No problem.
-It is always important to keep writing, so I was able to do so with this small set of exercises.
+It is always important to keep writing.
+Hence I was able to do so with this small set of exercises.
 Furthermore, it may serve as an introduction to my work for some people.

 As a gift for the Chanukah holiday (to myself), I decided to write eight little family-centric stories taking place within my various universes.
 The various characters would interact, or not, but the main idea was for each story to be related to family somehow.

 Even in the future, and regardless of species, it is all about family.
-Home and hearth, even in space.
+Home and hearth abide, even in space.

 Stories cover In Between Days, the E2 timeline, the Daranaean Emergence series, the Eriecho series, Times of the HG Wells, Hold Your Dominion, and there is also a second HG Wells story which focuses on Levi Cavendish and Otra D’Angelo.